aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 * Ensure you have a working Java 1.8 runtime environment
 * Install groovy if not installed
 * Set the Java classpath to point to the Athena JDBC driver jar location
+* Ensure you have a working Python 2.7+ environment.

 The above steps on AWS EMR would be: